Prague or Krakow or Budapest: Which City to Visit?

 Sites on the Buda side include Castle Hill with is numerous museums and spectacular views, Fisherman’s Bastion, the Citadel, and the underground Hospital in the Rock.

 Both sides of Budapest are also littered with thermal bathhouses, which have been an integral part of the city’s culture since the Romans colonized the region thousands of years ago.
-There are many cool and unusual things to do in Budapest and travellers could easily spend more than a week in this vibrant city without getting bored.

 Cuisine

 Hungarian food is unique to that of other countries in the region, much like the Hungarian language itself.
-While many might associate Eastern and Central Europe with bland boiled potatoes and cabbage or cold purple soup, I can assure that this is not the case in Hungary.

 Most people are familiar with goulash and chicken paprikash and notice that Hungarian food has significantly more spice and flavour than other cuisines from the region.
-However, because of Budapest’s diverse population, there are a number of great international restaurants to try as well.

 Affordability

-There are myriad budget accommodation options, including numerous cool hostels and Airbnb listings.
 Eating out in a restaurant also can be quite affordable, given you avoid the more heavily touristed areas.
 Alcohol prices are also quite low compared to other large European cities, with some of the cheapest beer prices on the continent.

 Where to Stay in Budapest

-Butterfly Home Danube — this boutique hotel located in a great area on the Pest side is a fantastic place to rest your head while in Budapest.
+Butterfly Home Danube – This boutique hotel located in a great area on the Pest side is a fantastic place to rest your head while in Budapest.
 They offer a range of rooms that are suitable for couples and families alike and there is also breakfast included in the rate.

-Lavender Circus Hostel — this small hostel located on the lively Pest side is a great place to base yourself if you want to be close to all of the action in the city, but still want to get a good night’s sleep.
+Lavender Circus Hostel – This small hostel located on the lively Pest side is a great place to base yourself if you want to be close to all of the action in the city, but still want to get a good night’s sleep.
 The facilities are clean, the staff is friendly, and they offer both dorm beds and private rooms

 Not quite what you’re looking for?
 Click here to browse other hotels in Budapest!